—Rachel Carson (1907-1964)

 Invasive species in the Keweenaw

-As the coordinator of the (KISMA) and with state of Michigan and USDA Forest Service funding, I am reconnecting with the KISMA community to control new and spreading invasive species across land ownership boundaries and ecosystems.
+As the coordinator of the KISMA and with state of Michigan and US Forest Service and Great Lakes Restoration Initiative funding, I am reconnecting with the KISMA community to control new and spreading invasive species across land ownership boundaries and ecosystems.

 Areas of Expertise